MMcKoveck/Second_Ever_Repo/README.md

 14. git merge branchNameToMerge (do this from main!)
 15. remember to update your PAT
 16. git fetch to like, stage to computer
-17. git diff to check changes
+17. git diff origin/main main to check changes
 18. git pull --ff-only origin main #=> --ff-only to Fast Forward => 'OM' to say where it's going
 19. Essentially, git pull --ff-only combines git fetch and git merge --ff-only into one command.